sj-distributor/FastCache/README.md

 * Fast.
 Performance scales on multi-core CPUs.
 * The cache consists of many buckets, each with its own lock.
 This helps scaling the performance on multi-core CPUs, since multiple CPUs may concurrently access distinct buckets.
-* `EasyCache.InMemory` automatically evicts old entries when reaching the maximum cache size set on its creation.
+* `FastCache.InMemory` automatically evicts old entries when reaching the maximum cache size set on its creation.

 ## 📌 Redis cluster